andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * Should we try to write a manuscript describing the package?

 * The quickstart vignette shows an error message "Error in prepare_diagram(model_list): flowdiagramr cannot currently process flows that include an interaction between more than two variables".
 Not doing more than 2 variables is a problem/limitation we might need to resolve.
 See e.g. the new 'more model examples' vignette where I tried to implement a model that is biologically reasonable, and ideally should work.
 Should discuss how difficult fixing this would be. (and first address the other points).

-* Is it possible to add some code at the end of a plot generation that trims all the white space?
-I know something like theme(plot.margin=unit(c(-2,-2,0,0), "null")) or such can work, the tricky bit is how to figure out automatically how the cropping should happen.

 * Need a function that checks that all model_list conventions are adhered to (see vignette A). (might already exist?)